Zihang97/Medical_Platform/README.md

 ### Pages for Patient
 #### Main Page
 In patient main page, patient can enter their device measurement data, chat with txt/voice/video and make appointments with MP.
+Patient's doctor and nurse name will be shown on the very first line.
 To make main page more clear, I move device data entering to a seperate page, click `Measurement Results Upload Entrance` then you can go to that page.

 For chat part, the recipient you choose must be in our system.
 If you enter a random name, error will be reported.